AndrewJBateman/ionic-angular-explorer/README.md

 ## Features

-* .
+* File storage and access.

 ## Status & To-do list

-* Status: Part working.
-Error from asynchronous operation.
-Could be because it is not tested on a cponnected device.
+* Status: Code complete, but needs to be tested on a connected device.

-* To-do: check code with latest Cordova docs.
+* To-do: setup a conected device/simulator to test properly.

 ## Inspiration